arank/CS262-Pset1/Protobuf/README.md

 Lists all groups on the server filtering group names by the pattern (which recognizes only wildcard charecters).
 The default if no pattern is given is to match all groups.

-    /login <user name>
+    /setuser <user name>

-Log the client in under the given user name.
+Set the current user to the given user name.

-    /logout

-Log out the client.
+    /clearuser

+Set the current user to None.

+    /login

+Login the current user and poll for messages.

     /dm <username> <message>